therealedsheenan/contempo/README.md

 This directory is different from the components directory's `styles.js`. `styles.js` from the components directory are only specific to the react-presentational styles of the current directory.

+### Additional important directories:

+`client` - customizable configurations for the client-side rendering.

+`server` - customizable configurations for the server-side rendering.

+`tools` - customizable development configurations(webpack).
+You can add additional dev tools from here.

+`public` - rendered directory.